chhuang-one/sqxclib/README.md

 3. It can work in low-end hardware.

-4. Supports SQLite, MySQL / MariaDB (experimental).
+4. Supports SQLite, MySQL / MariaDB.

 ## Database schema